Geeksltd/MSharp.Docs/Basics/VSIX.md

   ![Image](images/StylishCode_BackColorLight.PNG)

-> Note : If you do not specify the __BackColor__ for dark themes then this color will be changed to the _Inverse_ color of this color value when you see this member in dark themes.
+> Note : If you do not specify the __BackColor__ for dark themes this will be changed to the _Inverse_ of the color value you see in the light theme.
 >
 >![Image](images/StylishCode_BackColorLightInversDark.PNG)